 What is a VPN?

 A VPN, or virtual private network, is a secure tunnel between your device and the internet.
-VPNs protect you from online snooping, interference, and censorship.
+VPNs protect you from snooping, interference, and censorship.

 VPN explained in seconds

 A VPN (virtual private network) is the easiest and most effective way for people to protect their internet traffic and keep their identities private online.
 As you connect to a secure VPN server, your internet traffic goes through an encrypted tunnel that nobody can see into, including hackers, governments, and your internet service provider.

 Consumers use VPNs to keep their online activity private and ensure access to sites and services that might otherwise be restricted.

 Companies use VPNs to connect far-flung employees as if they were all using the same local network at a central office, but with fewer benefits for individuals than a personal VPN.

 Changing your IP address with a VPN helps shield your identity from websites, apps, and services that want to track you.
 Good VPNs also prevent your internet provider, mobile carrier, and anyone else who may be listening from seeing your activity, thanks to a layer of strong encryption.